10 Best Natural Treatments for Insomnia

 The use of medicinal marijuana is legal in many states such as California, so using pot for the treatment of insomnia may not expose one to unpleasant legal issues.
 Reportedly, using marijuana – smoking, eating or drinking it – may have many medicinal effects, including use as a sleep aid, though many people suggest the plant has no medicinal purposes whatsoever and, if it does, its dangers greatly outweigh any positive effects.
 So use your own judgment regarding the medicinal use of marijuana.

-In defense of the use of medical marijuana, the drug Marinol is derived from the pot plant, Cannabis sativa, and has proven efficacy for treating nausea and vomiting and other disorders.
+In defense of the use of medical marijuana, the drug Marinol is derived from the pot plant, Cannabis sativa, and has proven efficacy in treating nausea and vomiting and other disorders.
 Interestingly, taking Marinol is supposedly not an effective way of getting high!

 Gunna-Sleep is one of many natural sleep aid concoctions available at the nearest grocery or health food store.
 Considered a homeopathic remedy, Gunna-Sleep has numerous sleep-inducing ingredients, including many of the substances on this list (excluding marijuana.)
 Advertised at one time on the Dr. Oz TV show, Gunna-Sleep is taken as drops in liquid form and may work wonders as a safe soporific.